Learning & Interpretation

 The MFAH is founded on one simple belief: Art is for everyone.
-The mission of the Education Department is to offer programs, tours, resources, and materials that teach and engage adults, children, educators, and students in the world of art.
-The goal is to create experiences that embrace the importance of art and the museum; to position art and the museum as a meaningful part of a well-rounded life; and to work with partners who support the community through shared values and interests.
+The mission of the learning and interpretation department is to offer programs, tours, resources, and materials that teach and engage adults, children, educators, and students in the world of art.
+The goal is to create experiences that embrace the importance of art and the Museum; to position art and the Museum as a meaningful part of a well-rounded life; and to work with partners who support the community through shared values and interests.

 Programs for Adults

 The Museum offers a wide range of lectures, guided tours, gallery talks, concerts, readings, performances, book club meetings, and symposia throughout the year.
 Learn more

 Programs for Families

 The MFAH is a place for families, featuring a variety of dynamic programs free with Museum admission.
 Visit the Families section for a look at all the offerings for adults and kids, including art workshops, family days, homeschool programs, drop-in gallery activities, and Glassell Junior School art classes.
 You'll find printable activities and handy tips for visiting, too!

 Make the Museum your classroom with a free visit to the MFAH, and expand your professional development with a selection of teacher workshops.
 Looking at, thinking about, and sharing ideas on art support personal growth and reinforce cognitive skills needed for success in all subject areas.
 Learn more about MFAH resources, activities, and workshops for teachers and students of all ages.

 Find out more about the Museum’s offerings for college students and instructors, including guided tours, internship opportunities, and educational resources.